mahdieh-ka/TMDetector-sample-data/README.md

 # TMDetector-sample-data
 We made this dataset publicly available solely for non-profit and research purposes.
 For any other usage, please contact bahar.kamalian@gmail.com

-Citation request
+# Citation request
-If you use the dataset, please cite at least one of these aricles:
+If you use the dataset, please cite at least one of these articles:

 [1] Kamalian, M., & Ferreira, P. (2022, May).
 FogTMDetector-Fog Based Transport Mode Detection using Smartphones.
 In 2022 IEEE 6th International Conference on Fog and Edge Computing (ICFEC) (pp. 9-16).
 IEEE.